 - View the 6-module MARKETING 101 VIDEO SERIES taught by PTs for PTs.

 - Use APTA Private Practice Monthly Marketing Toolkit to connect with your local media.

 - Use the FIT FACTOR SURVEY to gather physical health data about potential clients prior to and during your grand opening event.

 - View 99 Marketing Ideas for inspiration when developing your marketing strategies

 PPS is available to you as you work to refine your skills, and grow your practice.

 - VISIT THE LEARNING CENTER to discover what educational offerings are currently available.
-PPS offers webinars monthly to members and non-members
+APTA Private Practice offers webinars monthly to members and non-members

 - Remember to use MEMBERS WITH CONTENT KNOWLEDGE as questions come up during your practice start-up and throughout your career.

-- Join us at the PPS Annual Conference & CSM for continuing education, networking, and a pulse on industry trends and best practices
+- Join us at the APTA Private Practice Annual Conference & CSM for continuing education, networking, and a pulse on industry trends and best practices

 - VOLUNTEER to be on a task force or a committee where you will have opportunities to engage with leaders in the industry and contribute to the section